MiniZinc/libminizinc/en/predicates.rst

 Functions in MiniZinc can have any return type, not just fixed return types.
-Functions are useful for defining and documenting complex expressions that are used mulitple times in a model.
+Functions are useful for defining and documenting complex expressions that are used multiple times in a model.

 Reflection Functions